qiaohan/crnn-train-tf/README.md

 # this project is a set for crnn's training and testing
 the whole project contains scripts for :
 * cnn pretrain
-* train crnn without rnn
+* train/test crnn without rnn
-* train crnn with rnn(eg. one layer bidirection lstm)
+* train/test crnn with rnn(eg. one layer bidirection lstm)

-to set up the project, you should pretrain the cnn first, and export the cnn's weights to initialize the crnn network
+to set up the project, you should pretrain the cnn first, and export the cnn's weights to initialize the crnn network the train/test .lst file has format as:
+XXX.png 100 200 333 666
+split by blank, and the first element is image file name, rest the char's index(file word_dict.txt record all the chars and their index number)

 ## train the cnn
 	run the train code: python trainsinglechar.py